Qualitative properties for solutions to conformally invariant fourth order critical systems: Description of the results

 Let us call $u_{x_0,\mu}$ a fourth order spherical solution. \end{theoremletter} This $(n+1)$-parameter family of solutions can also be regarded as maximizers for the Sobolev embedding theorem $\mathcal{D}^{2,2}(\mathbb{R}^n)\hookrightarrow L^{2^{**}}(\mathbb{R}^n)$, that is,

-where $S(2,2,n)$ is the best Sobolev constant (see \eqref{fourthtalaub} below).
-The existence of extremal functions for \eqref{Sobolev-emb} was obtained by P.-L. Lions \cite[Section~V.3]{MR778970}.
+where $\omega_n$ is the volume of the unit ball in the $n$-dimensional Euclidean space.
+The existence of extremal functions for the last identity was obtained by P.-L. Lions \cite[Section~V.3]{MR778970}.
 Besides, these optimizers were found in a more general setting by E. Lieb \cite[Theorem~3.1]{MR717827}, using an equivalent dual formulation.
-Subsequently, in the fourth order case, D. E. Edmunds et al. \cite[Theorem~2.1]{MR1076074} completed this classification.
-We also mention that X. Xu \cite[Theorem~1.1]{MR1769247} reproved this result using a moving spheres method, which is based on a superharmonicity property for non-singular solutions to \eqref{scalarsystem}.
+Let us also mention the related result in D. E. Edmunds et al. \cite[Theorem~2.1]{MR1076074}.

-On the second main result, we provide a classification theorem for singular solutions to \eqref{oursystem}.
+Our second main result yields a classification theorem for nonnegative singular solutions to \eqref{oursystem}.
 On this subject, we should mention that when the origin is a non-removable singularity, C. S. Lin \cite[Theorem~1.4]{MR1611691} obtained radial symmetry for solutions to \eqref{scalarsystem} using the asymptotic moving planes technique.
-Recently, Z. Guo et al. \cite[Theorem~1.3]{MR4094467} proved the existence of periodic solutions applying a mountain pass theorem and conjectured that all solutions should be periodic.

-Later R. L. Frank and T. K\"onig \cite[Theorem~2]{MR3869387} answered this conjecture, obtaining more accurate results concerning the classification for global singular solutions to \eqref{scalarsystem}.
-More precisely, they used the Emden--Fowler change coordinates (see Section~\ref{sec:cylindricaltransform}) to transform \eqref{scalarsystem} into the fourth order Cauchy problem,
+Recently, Z. Guo, Huang, Wang and J. Wei. \cite[Theorem~1.3]{MR4094467} proved the existence of periodic solutions applying a mountain pass theorem and conjectured that all solutions should be periodic.
+Later on, R. L. Frank and T. K\"onig \cite[Theorem~2]{MR3869387} answered this conjecture, obtaining more accurate results concerning the classification for global singular solutions to \eqref{scalarsystem}.
+More precisely, they used the Emden--Fowler change coordinates (see Section~\ref{sec:cylindricaltransform}) to transform \eqref{scalarsystem} into the following fourth order Cauchy problem,